Notes about the command format:

 Now you have 5 tasks in the list

-Adds an event task to the task list.
+eventAdds an event task to the task list.

-format while the time follows the HHmm
+The date follows the dd/MM/yyyy format while the time follows the HHmm format.

 Format 1: event DESCRIPTION /at START_DATE-END_DATE START_TIME-END_TIME